SeanCode86/SeanCode86/README.md

      hence I've just started learning about Apache Kafka.
 I also am learning how to use Google's QuantumAI Platform, as Quantum Mechanics is of a great personal interest of mine.
 I believe Quantum Processors will be a reality, and it has a great benefit for the future of the business world.
-My ultimate aim or personal goal of mine, is to run AI libraries on the Seycamore Device, through using the Cirq Library of the Platform, perhaps find a way to build an AI Oracle of Blockchains, to better protect individuals, wanting to genuinely and ethically use blockchain technology for their own financial freedom
+My ultimate aim or personal goal of mine, is to run AI libraries on the Seycamore Device, through using the Cirq Library of the Platform, perhaps find a way to build an AI Oracle of Blockchains, to better protect individuals, wanting to genuinely and ethically use blockchain technology for their own financial freedom.
+     I have also developed a keen interest in Markovian chains, and using as compuational tool.
+I also use Beautiful Soup quite a bit.
+It's a rather, powerful and potent library in my opionion.

 - 💞️ I would like to maybe callobrate on Pythonic projects, where Financial Technologies, work hand in hand with Cyber Security.
 I do enjoy matters to do with security, wether it be in a digital paradigm or not.
 The way crimes are performed in the modern day is something of intruiging interest to me.
 I like to imagine ways or solutions to mitigate its effect on modern day systems, and to teach individuals about my ideas.
 I have been told I have a unquie talent to teach things to individuals, and to easily refine complicated matters, to indivduals, who are not technically inclined.

+- ⚙️ There are a variety of tools I use.
+For the most part I prefer to run my scripts in Python virtual enviroments, preferably I like to use conda enviroments, over that of the Python generic (venv).
+I find it easier to handle dependencies, and if I want to, I can still use the pip package manager in any case.
+      For stuff I build as web apps, I like to keep things as simple, and as multi-platform as possible, so I'll generally use a mixture of Flask framework, FastAPI and Streamlit.
+For Bot development, nothing really beats Telegram Cloud Platform, and its Bot-HTTP API, however I have known myself to use OpenAI, specfically the BetaAPI, where I textaully engage with one of its many GPT engines or family.
+For the most part I will build OpenAI GPT, along with another framework, as mentioned aboved.
+I also have a good idea how FigWheel works alongside ClojureScript, however I haven't gone into much of its detail.
+I also use         Beautiful Soup quite a bit.
+It's a rather, powerful and potent library in my opionion.

 - 📫 How to reach me ...
 For now -> captainbrunton@gmail.com or mrY2k@mail.com or you may send me a short message on Telegram @GalaxyBrainGuyDude.
 I will try assist and answer any questions or queries you may have.

 ## 🏠 Projects

 1. **🤖SBO_FintechBot**          (Python)
 2. **🤖JoburgFoodRescue-Bot**    (Python)